tristanqtn/Pollux/pollux/scripts/updateCheck/README.md

 ### Important information
 * Both scripts assume the user has root or administrative privileges.
 Running them as a standard user may lead to incomplete results or errors.
-* Neither script differentiates between a system needing an "update" (applying updates to installed packages) and a full "upgrade" (moving to a new OS version).
-* On Windows : Systems using a local WSUS or other custom update servers may not provide accurate "up-to-date" information.

 ---